Kreyu/data-table-bundle/README.md

 In this example, you've added two columns to your data table - `id` and `name` - corresponding to the `id` and `name` properties of the `Product` class.
 You've also assigned each a [column type]() (e.g. `NumberType` and `TextType`), represented by its fully qualified class name.

+> ### 💡 Important note
+> Notice the use of the `ProxyQuery` class, which wraps the query builder.
+> Classes implementing the `ProxyQueryInterface` are used to modify the underlying query by the data tables.
+> Although only the [Doctrine ORM proxy query class]() is provided out-of-the-box, [creating custom proxy query classes]() is easy.

 ### Creating data table classes

 It is always recommended to put as little logic in controllers as possible.